nus-comparch/looppoint/README.md

 We use SPEC CPU2017 benchmark suite to evaluate the proposed methodology, *LoopPoint*.
 In this artifact, however, we do not include SPEC CPU2017 binaries and provide a demo application to test the end-to-end methodology.
 The setup can be used to replicate any results that we show in the paper.
-Pin kit and Sniper will be downloaded while setting up the artifact (see Installation section for instructions).
-The tool binaries are provided that works with Intel Pin.
+SDE/Pin kits and Sniper will be downloaded while setting up the artifact (see Installation section for instructions).
+The tool binaries are provided that works with Intel SDE/Pin.
 The artifact is available on Zenodo with DOI 10.5281/zenodo.5667620.
-We will be releasing several versions in the future, and therefore we recommend using the latest version available at the DOI.

 ### Hardware dependencies
 The artifact is developed such that it can run on an x86-based Linux machine.
 We strongly recommend